 A mirror could be attached to the front of your wardrobe, shelving can have lights built into them, or you could even opt for a sofa bed to really get more functionality out of your small space.

-A little creativity and imagination can go a really long way in transforming previously unloved rooms into stunning spaces that are every bit as attractive and functional as a much larger room.
+With the right small bedroom ideas, a little creativity and imagination can go a really long way in transforming previously unloved rooms into stunning spaces that are every bit as attractive and functional as a much larger room.

 By thinking outside the box in terms of furniture choices and arrangements you can still have plenty of room for both important and purely decorative bedroom items, while the right choice of decor and furnishings can help create a room that appears at once to be bright, vibrant, and spacious.